akbarmridho/twitter-menfess/README.md

 2. Each autobase have different trigger, schedule, interval, and forbidden wordlist.
 3. Support word filtering.
 4. Support regular message, image, and video.
-5. Does not support quoted tweet (yet).
-6. Only support one webhook.
+5. Only support one webhook.

 ## Prerequisites
 1. Hosting to run Flask web application.